 The AGU Centennial is an opportunity to reflect on our past and welcome all the possibilities that the next century will bring.
 To capture where we’ve been and where we’re going, we’re launching the AGU Narratives project.

 Using historians, professional story gatherers, crowdsourcing and public story sharing opportunities, AGU Narratives will feature a variety of stories to help connect the Earth and space science community, amplify our voice, and inspire those around us.

 We are . . .

 . . . asking scientists and others in our community to Share Your Story.

-Share your personal stories with the AGU community through the StoryCorps app.
-Record your own interview or sit down and interview a friend or colleague to record a story and post it to the AGU Community on the app.
-Learn more about the StoryCorps App and download.
+You can share your personal Earth and space science stories in the AGU Narratives community on the StoryCorps Archive website using the StoryCorps app.
+Record your own interview or interview a friend or colleague and post it to the AGU Narratives community.

 . . . inviting scientists at a variety of events to become Voices of AGU’s Centennial.